650-674 Credit Score

 Your credit score and history have a significant impact on your life.
 You may already be aware that your credit score affects your ability to obtain a loan and how much that loan will cost you in interest.
 However, credit scores aren’t only important when you’re applying for a loan for a big purchase such as a vehicle or a home mortgage.
 Did you know your job, cell phone bill, insurance, and ability to get cable service could also depend on your credit score?
 That’s because your credit score indicates how likely you are to repay your debts.

 If you’ve found yourself in a tight spot with debt, bankruptcy may be a way out.
 Read on to learn more about credit, credit scores, and what your bankruptcy credit score may be if you file from our experienced Kentucky bankruptcy attorneys.
+For more tips on how to get out of debt with no money and bad credit, read our related guide.

 What Is a Fair Credit Score?